Noman-ahmed-memon/Intern_Tasks/Empathetic_Chatbot/Chatbot_readme.md

 1. Input a user message (e.g., "I'm feeling anxious lately.")
 2. The model generates a short, supportive response.
 3. Generation parameters (top-p, temperature, etc.) were tuned for empathy and coherence.

+"The model is trained locally and excluded due to GitHub's file size limits.
+You can re-run the notebook to train or load the model."